ENDE

 Connection Verification

-• VPN Tracker Status - Check connection time and data transfer statistics
+• Check VPN Tracker status and data transfer

 Troubleshooting Common Issues with L2TP VPN on Mac